Farmlands on Life Support

 “Mega-monocrop farming has put our farmlands on life support”

-Julie explained that during the rapid evolutionary period of fossil-fuel-based hyper-growth and expansion, agriculture quietly transformed from an agro-ecosystem culture of relatively self-sufficient local communities to an agro-industrial culture of many separate, interdependent, far-flung actors linked by global markets and fueled by the burning of massive quantities of cheap hydrocarbon fuels.
+Julie explained that during the rapid evolutionary period of fossil-fuel-based hyper-growth and expansion, agriculture quietly transformed from a regenerative agro-ecosystem culture of relatively self-sufficient local communities to an agro-industrial culture of many separate, interdependent, far-flung actors linked by global markets and fueled by the burning of massive quantities of cheap hydrocarbon fuels.

 This global agro-industrial culture, with its ruthless totalitarian logic of industrial profit, brings the whole supply chain — from seed to supermarket — under the centralized control of a few, very large, very powerful corporate players.